Create a test plan

 A:Yes.
 You can export test plans, test suites and test cases.
 You can select the detail that you want in the report.
 You can then email or print this report for review.

-Change the test case fields in the report by adding or removing columns from the grid or list view of the test suite.
+Change the test case fields in the report by adding or removing columns from the list view of the test suite.

 Q:When I export data from a test plan, can I simply view the data or copy it into a Word document?